 And doesn’t an outlet plate work wonderfully as a little picture frame ornament?
 I think I need to make one of Mr. Seasongoods and I next, don’t you?

 I hope you enjoyed this super simple idea for Christmas ornament crafting with wall switch plates!
-And as always, I appreciate your understanding that the full tutorial is on the ReStore blog, and not mine.
+And as always, I encourage you to visit the tutorial on the Charlotte Region ReStores’ blog, as well.

 Think of these as decorating calorie-free Christmas cookies!
 Ok, not as tasty, but you won’t need to walk on the “dreadmill” afterwards, so that’s a plus!